Histamine Intolerance & DAO Enzyme: Symptoms Explained

 2. Gut Health and Intestinal Integrity

-DAO is produced by mature enterocytes in the small intestine.
-Conditions that damage or inflame the gut lining—such as dysbiosis, increased intestinal permeability, and small intestinal bacterial overgrowth—may impair DAO production.
+DAO is produced by mature enterocytes lining the villi of the small intestine.
+Conditions that damage or inflame the intestinal mucosa, such as dysbiosis, increased intestinal permeability (commonly referred to as “leaky gut”), small intestinal bacterial overgrowth (SIBO), coeliac disease, and inflammatory bowel disease (IBD), may impair DAO production.
+Research by Maintz et al. (2006) in Inflammation Research demonstrated reduced DAO activity in patients with various gastrointestinal diseases.
 Ongoing gut health imbalances are therefore a common contributor to histamine-related symptoms.

 4. High-Histamine Foods and Alcohol